TGDivy/TGDivy/README.md

 ## 💬🌞

-> A fall into a ditch makes you wiser. ~ Chinese Proverb
+> One small positive thought can change your whole day. ~ Zig Ziglar

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )